 Background: Homelessness in California.
-The United States Department of Housing and Urban Development (HUD) conducts an annual report using data from local Continuums of Care (CoCs), known as the Point in Time (PIT) count.
-CoCs provide data to HUD regarding the number of individuals experiencing homeless on any given night, including individuals experiencing homeless who are "sheltered" and living in temporary shelters and those who are "unsheltered" or living out in the open.
-In the 2022 Annual Homelessness Assessment Report (AHAR), HUD found that 145,983 individuals experiencing homelessness lived in California, and of those, 111,206 were unsheltered.
+The United States Department of Housing and Urban Development (HUD) conducts an annual report using data from local Continuums of Care (CoCs), known as the Point in Time count.
+CoCs provide data to HUD regarding the number of individuals experiencing homeless on any given night, including individuals experiencing homelessness who are "sheltered" and living in temporary shelters and those who are "unsheltered" or living out in the open.
+In the 2023 Annual Homelessness Assessment Report (AHAR), HUD found that 181,399 individuals experiencing homelessness lived in California, and of those, 123,423 were unsheltered, an overall increase from 2022.
 The impacts of homelessness are substantial and lasting.
 Housing insecurity is correlated with adverse health effects, including high rates of chronic disease, illness, and a broad range of mental health and substance use issues.
 The health, personal, and economic challenges that homeless individual's face and the lack of coordinated services to address these problems often lead to a cycle of housing instability and health deterioration.
 These compounded factors only make it more difficult to exit homelessness and create barriers to the resources necessary for self-sufficiency.

-California Interagency Council on Homelessness, formerly known as HCFC, was established in 2017 through the enactment of SB 1380 (Mitchell), Chapter 847, Statutes of 2016, as a way to coordinate the state's response to homelessness and to oversee the implementation of "Housing First" policies, guidelines, and regulations to reduce the prevalence and duration of homelessness in California.
+California Interagency Council on Homelessness, formerly known as HCFC, was established in 2017 through the enactment of SB 1380 (Mitchell), Chapter 847, Statutes of 2016, as a way to coordinate the state's response to homelessness and to oversee the implementation of Housing First policies, guidelines, and regulations to reduce the prevalence and duration of homelessness in California.
 Additionally, Cal-ICH, through SB 918 (Wiener), Chapter 841, Statutes of 2018, established the Homeless Youth Act of 2018 to better serve the state's homeless youth population and required HCFC to take on additional related responsibilities focused on addressing the needs of youth experiencing homelessness.

-"Housing First" means the evidence-based model that uses housing as a tool, rather than a reward, for recovery and that centers on providing or connecting homeless people to permanent housing as quickly as possible.
+Housing First implements an evidence-based model that uses housing as a tool, rather than a reward, for recovery that centers on providing or connecting homeless people to permanent housing as quickly as possible.
 Housing First providers offer services as needed and requested on a voluntary basis and that do not make housing contingent on participation in services.
-Programs offering time-limited, supportive services serving homeless youth under the age of 25 are encouraged to use a positive youth development model that is culturally competent to work with the youth to engage in family reunification efforts, where appropriate and when in the best interest of the youth.
+Programs offering time-limited, supportive services serving homeless youth under 25 years of age are encouraged to use a positive youth development model that is culturally competent to work with the youth to engage in family reunification efforts, where appropriate and when in the best interest of the youth.

-This bill would require the pilot program to comply with the core components of Housing First which include all of the following:
+This bill would require the Program to comply with the core components of Housing First which include all of the following: